powerman/dotvim/bundle/snippets/README.md

 into snippets. `vim-snipmate` has some comments about how to patch all snippets on the fly adding those.

-Currently all snippets from UltiSnips have been put into UltiSnips - some work on merging should be done (dropping duplicates etc).
+Currently all snippets from UltiSnips have been put into `/UltiSnips` - some work on merging should be done (dropping duplicates etc).
 Also see engines section above.

+Since UltiSnips supports both UltiSnip and vim-snipmate snippets, when contributing fixes/new snippets, please prefer adding vim-snipmate snippets.

 Related repositories
 --------------------